The number of companies adhered to Ecopilas already reaches the figure of 1.074, with an annual growth close to 20 percent.

 To take home batteries for recycling, you can find the nearest collection point to your home, in this link:

-The collection of industrial batteries accounts for 19% of the total collection of batteries by Ecopilas, which in 2017 exceeded 5.5 tons of waste.
+The collections of industrial cells and batteries represent 50.83% of the total collection of cells and batteries by Ecopilas, which in 2019 exceeded 3,600 tons of waste.

 Evolution of tons collected